nic-donaldson/extempore/docs/audio-signal-processing.rst

 In Extempore you can write dynamic, hot-swappable DSP code.
 There is a special function in the environment called (funnily enough) ``dsp``.
-This is as simple as declaring an xltang closure (with a specific type signature) to be the audio output 'sink'.
+This is as simple as declaring an xtlang closure (with a specific type signature) to be the audio output 'sink'.
 The values returned by this function are sent directly to the audio driver and output as sound through the computer speakers.
 Every audio sample (that is, at a rate